tqwhite/js-lightning/README.md

 * Specification of siteDirectory based on flag (-\-SiteDirectory), file path in command line (jsl path/to/dir) and from the current working directory when nothing else is specified.
 * DocRoot is automatically set to siteDirectory/docRoot if docRoot is present.
 Otherwise, docRoot==siteDirectory.
 * EXAMPLE_SITES exists and has README.
+* A configuration file (default name ‘systemParameters.ini’) can be placed in the siteDirectory.
+It can specify any of the parameters that can be specified on the command line (if they are also specified on the command line, that takes precedence).
+* The configuration file can be located outside of a siteDirectory and specified with the -\-configDirectoryPath parameter.
+This takes precedence over any default config file location.

 **FAQ**